pixapi/ruby-submissions/1611-b/lightning-talks/module-1.markdown

 Amara Lovato:

-Outline:
+Outline: Do you really wanna go to a resort during your vacation?

-Andrew Wooten:Health Benefits of Eastern Spices
+Andrew Wooten:

 Outline: